GitJuski/Linux-servers/h2-GJ (In progress).md

 # Introduction

-In assignment x I'm supposed to summarize a post by Tero karvinen.
+In assignment x (Karvinen 2024)  I'm supposed to summarize a post by Tero karvinen.
 This post is called "Command Line Basics Revisited" and it can be read [here](https://terokarvinen.com/2020/command-line-basics-revisited/?fromSearch=command%20line%20basics%20revisited).
 The post can be summarized with a couple of bullet points.
 The other assigment is divided into subassignments.
 These tasks are to be done inside a Linux environment.
 I used a virtual machine that has Debian on it.

 ## Command Line Basics Revisited summarized